rvsia/react-form-renderer/README.md

 There are several required props that must be passed to the component.
 Check the examples below to learn how it works.

-## <a href="form-schemas"></a> Form schemas
+## <a name="form-schemas"></a> Form schemas
 There are currently 3 schema definitions you can use to define your forms.
 With the intention to provide additional customization in the future.
 Currently supported schemas are:

 - [default schema](#default-schema)
 - ManageIQ schema
-- mozilla json schema
+- Mozilla json schema

 ### <a name="default-schema"></a> Default schema
 This is the default schema that is used directly for rendering the form.
 All other schema types are parsed to this one.
 This gives the option to write your custom parser that transforms any of your existing definitions into the default one, and use this renderer.

 The default schema is also very extensible.
 There is only a few requirements for the format.
-Most of the attributes is meta information and their shape is based upon **your** form components.
+Most of the attributes are meta information and their shape is based upon **your** form components.

 ```javascript
 import { componentTypes, validatorTypes } from '@data-driven-forms/react-form-renderer';